weber1158/eds-classification/Paper/paper.md

 # Methods
 ## Mineral Classification

-The function library introduces a novel machine learning-based mineral classification model (the "Weber algorithm") that has been trained with EDS data collected on 18 mineral standards and exhibits an overall accuracy exceeding 99% (see `supplement.bib` for details).
+The function library introduces a novel machine learning-based mineral classification model (the "Weber algorithm") that has been trained with EDS data collected on 18 mineral standards and exhibits an overall accuracy exceeding 99% (see `supplement.md` for details).
 The library also includes functions for three sorting algorithms that have been painstakingly transcribed from the literature into MATLAB code.
-This includes the aforementioned Donarummo algorithm [@Donarummo2003] which can be used to classify 16 unique aluminosilicate minerals based on EDS net intensity data, the Panta algorithm [@Panta2023] which can be used to classify 17 unique minerals and 6 mineral groups based on EDS atom percent data, and the Kanlder algorithm [@Kandler2011] which can be used to categorized EDS atom percent data into broad mineral groups, classes, and refractive indexes.
+This includes the aforementioned Donarummo algorithm [@Donarummo2003] which can be used to classify 16 unique aluminosilicate minerals based on EDS net intensity data, the Panta algorithm [@Panta2023] which can be used to classify 17 unique minerals and 6 mineral groups based on EDS atom percent data, and the Kandler algorithm [@Kandler2011] which can be used to categorized EDS atom percent data into broad mineral groups, classes, and refractive indexes.

 The four mineral classification algorithms are available as individual functions (`weber_classification`, `donarummo_classifiation`,  `panta_classifiation`, and `kandler_classification`) as well as packaged together in a single function (`eds_classification`).
 Each function has clearly written documentation that can be viewed using the MATLAB `help` or `doc` commands.
 The general syntax, however, is very basic: